 This handbook is designed as a guide for graduate research students in the Department of Computer Science.
 It does not replace the official regulations relating to your degree.
-The Examination Regulations relating to this course are available at: http://www.admin.ox.ac.uk/examregs/2019-20/grftdodoctofphil/ If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
-If you have any concerns please contact Sarah Retz-Jones, Graduate Studies Administrator: graduate.studies@cs.ox.ac.uk.
+The Examination Regulations relating to this course are available at: 2021-22, Research Degrees in Mathematical Sciences (Computer Science, Mathematics and Statistics) (ox.ac.uk) If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.
+If you have any concerns please contact the Graduate Studies Administrator: graduate.studies@cs.ox.ac.uk.

-The information in this handbook is accurate as at 29 September 2020, however it may be necessary for changes to be made in certain circumstances, as explained at www.graduate.ox.ac.uk/coursechanges webpage.
+The information in this handbook is accurate as at 03 October 2022, however it may be necessary for changes to be made in certain circumstances, as explained at Changes to courses | University of Oxford webpage.
 If such changes are made the department will publish a new version of this handbook together with a list of the changes and students will be informed.